2013 conclave: Day one

-While making the oath, several Cardinals used the Latin forms of their names.
-The four cardinals from Eastern Catholic churches were distinguished by their attire.
-A fifth cardinal, Anthony Olubunmi Okogie of the Latin Church, Archbishop-Emeritus of Lagos, Nigeria did not wear his mozzetta and was seated in a wheelchair through the procession and most of the proceedings but walked accompanied by an assistant and placed his hands on the gospels like the others when making the oath.
+While making the oath, several cardinals used the Latin forms of their names.
+The four cardinals from the Eastern Catholic churches were distinguished by their attire.
+Cardinal Anthony Olubunmi Okogie of the Latin Church, the archbishop emeritus of Lagos, did not wear his mozzetta and was seated in a wheelchair through the procession and most of the proceedings but walked accompanied by an assistant and placed his hands on the gospels like the others when making the oath.